josxha/flutter-maplibre/docs/docs/architecture.md

     MapLibreMapStateWeb -->|interop| TypeScript([TypeScript])
 ```

-The Diagram consists of the following four layers:

 ### 1. Public API

 `MapLibreMap` and `MapController` is part of the public API.
 That part of the